Cost to Replace Roof Tiles

 Scaffolding Hire

-As already mentioned, if scaffolding is needed, this will bring up the overall cost of the job.
-In most cases, this will be required unless the job is particularly quick.
+If scaffolding is needed, this will bring up the job's overall cost.
+This will usually be required unless the job is particularly quick.

 Cost of Replacing Roof Felt Under Tiles

-If the roof felt is also in need of replacing, this will add to the total cost of having your roof tiles replaced.
+If the roof felt also needs replacing, this will add to the total cost of replacing your roof tiles.
 Of course, the type of roof felt being replaced is an additional factor to consider for the price tag.

 What's Involved in Replacing Roof Tiles?

-We’ll now take a look at what replacing roof tiles involve.
-The method needed can vary depending on the extent of the job, the nature of the property and the type of roof tiles used.
+We’ll now take a look at what replacing roof tiles involves.
+The method needed can vary depending on the extent of the job, the nature of the property and the type of roof tiles used:

 Step 1 - Setup